KianaMsqt/landing-page/README.md

-# Module 1 Challenge Guide Webpage
+# Landing Page

 ## Description

-This Prework Study Guide was created for boot camp students who were going through the Prework.
+This application is a sample landing page for a marketing agency, that is created for bootcamp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 This Module was created for boot camp students who were going through the week 1 challenge.
 It contains notes on HTML, CSS, Git, with a specific focus on accessibility.